wormhole-foundation/wormhole-docs/tutorials/messaging/core-contracts.md

 ## How does it work?

-Curious about the underlying mechanisms?
-In [Part 2](/tutorials/messaging/use-contracts/){target=\_blank}, we’ll dive deeper into how the Wormhole Relayer facilitates cross-chain communication, allowing contracts on different blockchains to be called with the correct inputs.
+Are you curious about the underlying mechanisms?
+In [Part 2](/tutorials/messaging/use-contracts/){target=\_blank}, we’ll explore how the Wormhole Relayer facilitates cross-chain communication, allowing contracts on different blockchains to be called with the correct inputs.

-## Full Cross-Chain HelloWormhole Solidity Contract
+## Complete Cross-Chain HelloWormhole Solidity Contract

-For the complete implementation of the [HelloWormhole.sol contract](https://github.com/wormhole-foundation/hello-wormhole/blob/main/src/HelloWormhole.sol){target=\_blank}, along with testing infrastructure, check out the complete [GitHub repository](https://github.com/wormhole-foundation/hello-wormhole/){target=\_blank}.
+For the complete implementation of the [HelloWormhole.sol contract](https://github.com/wormhole-foundation/hello-wormhole/blob/main/src/HelloWormhole.sol){target=\_blank}, along with testing infrastructure, check out the [GitHub repository](https://github.com/wormhole-foundation/hello-wormhole/){target=\_blank}.

 !!! note
     **Wormhole integration complete?**